Traditional street parties are a great way to meet your neighbours and celebrate national events.

 If you are planning an event on land owned or managed by Waverley Borough Council, you need to contact the Parks and Countryside team (email: firstname.lastname@example.org or tel: 01483 523394] for the necessary permissions and to ensure that the site isn't double-booked.

 Is your rubbish or recycling due to be collected the same day as your street party?

-If your rubbish or recycling collections are on the same day as your street party, please contact the Environmental Services Team [01483 536524] to discuss alternative arrangements for your collections, then let local residents and businesses know what you have agreed.
+If your rubbish or recycling collections are on the same day as your street party, please contact the Environmental Services team on 01483 523524 or at email@example.com to discuss alternative arrangements for your collections, then let local residents and businesses know what you have agreed.

 Advice on clearing up

 You will need to clear up after your party - it's your party, your street, so keep your local area clean and tidy.
 Appoint a team to co-ordinate the clean-up.
 Let people know in advance what time the event will finish and have a section set aside for bin bags and recycling.
 Encourage people to take their waste home and recycle as much as possible through the collection service.

 If you are planning a larger street party , particularly where the sale of alcohol will take place, you may need a Temporary Event Notice which enables certain activities (sale of alcohol, regulated entertainment, or provision of late night (after 11pm) refreshments) to happen on a limited basis without the need to obtain a full licence for the premises where the activities are to take place.